txje/Unicycler/README.md

 * `--threads`: The number of CPU threads to use (default is to use all available CPUs).
 * `--verbosity`: How much stdout to produce.
 0 = no stdout.
 1 = default.
 2 = extra output (display the alignments for each read).
 3 = lots of extra output (display the attempted alignments for each read).
 4 = tons (I use this for debugging - you probably shouldn't use it).

+### Build instructions
+This aligner uses a C++ shared library, so it must be compiled first.
+Just run `make` in the respository directory and it should (hopefully) build everything required.

 Required inputs:
   1) FASTA file of one or more reference sequences
   2) FASTQ file of long reads